stevejbickley/UWA_Workshop_AI_in_Science/demo_prompts.md

 Prompt 10 – Code Fixer:

 Here is my error message and the code: [insert].
 What’s causing the issue, and how can I fix or rewrite it?

-Each of these can be used live in tools like Claude, ChatGPT, or Elicit during the workshop or for follow-up experimentation.